ClayStack/claystack-docs/docs/victoria.md

 # Victoria Testnet

 ClayStack and the community thoroughly test new features and incorporate feedback through Victoria's testnet.
-It is the 3rd iteration of the testnet where users participate to get familiar with the protocol.
+This is the third iteration of the testnet where users participate to get familiar with the protocol.

-ClayStack Victoria is accessible at https://victoria.claystack.com.
+Access ClayStack Victoria at https://victoria.claystack.com.